Quantitative theory of magnetic interactions in solids: Summary and outlook

-We also note that alternative ways to extract exchange parameters have recently been suggested~\cite{streib2022adiabatic}, e.g, from tight-biding electronic structure theory and adiabatic spin-dynamics, where the local Weiss field is evaluated from the so called constraining field.
+Alternative ways to extract exchange parameters have recently been suggested~\cite{streib2022adiabatic}, e.g., from tight-binding electronic structure theory and adiabatic spin-dynamics simulations, where the local Weiss field is evaluated from the so-called constraining field.
 In this work it was suggested that effective interatomic exchange can be evaluated (dynamically) from the energy curvature tensor of any magnetic configuration.
 It was demonstrated in Ref.~\onlinecite{streib2022adiabatic} that both moment lengths and effective exchange interactions can depend quite strongly on the magnetic configuration.
+Terms obtained from such an approach, that goes beyond the weak relativistic limit, contribute to (isotropic) exchange~\cite{secchi2013non} and their relation to non-local crystal field excitations can be the subject of further studies.

 Apart from magnetism of electrons in solids, there are very interesting magnetic phenomena related to ordering of nuclear spins in solid helium-3~\cite{roger1983helium}.
 In this case, the exchange interactions cannot be described by bilinear spin Hamiltonians, and three- and four-spin exchange interactions turn out to be highly important~\cite{roger1983helium, ceperley1995helium}.
 Apart from solid helium-3, monolayers of helium-3 on graphite is the other example of a system with complicated nuclear-spin-based magnetism~\cite{fukuyama2008helium}.
 Applications of the methods presented here to such systems seems to be an interesting direction of further development.